wahabaftab/Adaptive-Thresholding-to-Binarize-Degraded-Documents-with-Sauvola-Method-using-Integral-Images/README.md

 # Adaptive-Thresholding-to-Binarize-Degraded-Documents-with-Sauvola-Method-using-Integral-Images

 This repo contains a local adaptive thresholding technique to binarize degraded documents using a modified version of Sauvola Method with the use Integral Images.
-We took inspiration from the paper: https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.182.5334&rep=rep1&type=pdf where it's shown how Sauvola method can be made almost as much efficient as Otsu Binarization  independent of the window size without having any impact on the method's quality.
+We took inspiration from the paper: https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.182.5334&rep=rep1&type=pdf where it's shown how Sauvola method can be made almost as much efficient as Otsu Binarization independent of the window size and without having any impact on the method's quality.

 ### Sauvola Method: